runpod/docs/docs/serverless/workers/vllm/environment-variables.md

 | 11.8.0       | `runpod/worker-vllm:0.3.0-cuda11.8.0` | `runpod/worker-vllm:dev-cuda11.8.0` | Available on all RunPod Workers without additional selection needed.        |
 | 12.1.0       | `runpod/worker-vllm:0.3.0-cuda12.1.0` | `runpod/worker-vllm:dev-cuda12.1.0` | When creating an Endpoint, select CUDA Version 12.2 and 12.1 in the filter. |

-This table provides a quick reference to the image tags you should use based on the desired CUDA version and image stability (Stable or Development).
+This table provides a reference to the image tags you should use based on the desired CUDA version and image stability, stable or development.
 Ensure to follow the selection note for CUDA 12.1.0 compatibility.

 ## Environment variables

 :::note

-MODEL_NAME is a mandatory setting.
+`MODEL_NAME` is a mandatory setting.
 All other configurations are optional but recommended for tailored operation.

-Boolean values are represented by 0 (False) and 1 (True).
+Boolean values are represented by `0` for false and `1` true.
 :::

-### LLM Settings
+### LLM settings

 Configure your vLLM Worker by setting environment variables as needed.
 For instance, `MODEL_NAME` might be `openchat/openchat-3.5-1210`, with `HF_TOKEN` set to your Hugging Face API token for accessing private models.